kwyse/fyp-latex-template/README.md

 If you want to edit any global formatting options, visit the `config` folder.
 Word count is calculated automatically but relies on the chapter files keeping their current names.
-You can change the names but you will have to edit the word command regex command in the `config/core_preamble.tex` file for the word count command to work again.
+You can change the names but you will have to edit the word count regex command in the `config/core_preamble.tex` file for the word count command to work again.

 ## Need a primer on LaTeX?